sl2902/de-zoomcamp-2/04_analytics_engineering/README.md

 ![Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)
 ![License](https://img.shields.io/badge/license-CC--BY--SA--4.0-31393F?style=flat&logo=creativecommons&logoColor=black&labelColor=white)

-This project focuses on creating dbt models using the NY Taxi Tripdata Datasets in BigQuery.
-Additionally, it involves developing Dashboards in `Looker Studio` (formerly known as `Google Data Studio`) for data visualizations
+The goal of the project is to use dbt in an ELT pipeline setting. dbt performs the 'T' in ELT; it transforms the NY Taxi trip datasets in BigQuery for green and yellow services for the periods 2019 and 20202, and fhv for period 2019 respectively.
+Streamlit was used to create a dashboard showcasing some insights into these data.

 ## Tech Stack